Skip to Content

 The other great part about potatoes is the variety to choose from!

-From Russet (which I love to use for air fryer hasselback potatoes) to fingerling to petite and even purple sweet potatoes, you can definitely find one that works for you and they all boast the same nutrient profile.
+From Russet (which I love to use for air fryer hasselback potatoes) to fingerling to red potatoes in the air fryer and even purple sweet potatoes, you can definitely find one that works for you and they all boast the same nutrient profile.

 No matter which you choose, make some roasted peri peri potatoes with them and refuel in a tasty way!